thuynh27/i-commerce/README.md

 ### 3. How to run
  - Change Config for gateway.ip = your local ip .
-     Only for API Gateway IP can access to our services .
-For security reason , you can remove it in WebSecurityConfigruation
+    -  Only for API Gateway IP can access to our services for security reason , you can remove it in WebSecurityConfigruation
  - If you want run into your facebook provider change config into application.yml in Zuul gateway.
  ##### Build